sensu/sensu-docs/content/sensu-go/6.0/learn/learn-sensu-sandbox.md

 Created
 {{< /code >}}

-The `sensu-influxdb-handler` asset is now ready to use with Sensu.
+The `sensu-influxdb-handler` dynamic runtime asset is now ready to use with Sensu.
 Use sensuctl to see the complete asset definition.

 {{< code shell >}}
 sensuctl asset info sensu-influxdb-handler --format yaml
 {{< /code >}}

-Open the `influx-handler.json` handler definition provided with the sandbox, and edit the `runtime_assets` attribute to include the `sensu-influxdb-handler` asset.
+Open the `influx-handler.json` handler definition provided with the sandbox, and edit the `runtime_assets` attribute to include the `sensu-influxdb-handler` dynamic runtime asset.

 {{< code shell >}}
 "runtime_assets": ["sensu-influxdb-handler"]